 - one person psychotherapy or counselling for adults and young people

 - families with people of any age, however you define family (will book an external space for families with more than 8 people)

 - communities of any size, including schools, religious congregations, and workplaces

 Q: Which hours do you work?

-I provide regular sessions on Sundays through Thursdays.
-A limited number of Friday morning sessions may also be available.
+I provide regular sessions on alternating Sundays, Mondays, & Thursdays, and on Tuesdays & Wednesdays in Australian time.
 My secure videoconferencing, phone, and text sessions are available to people with any schedule in any time zone around the world.

-My range of possible practice operating hours in Melbourne/Sydney, Australia time are:
+My range of possible practice admin operating hours in Narrm / Melbourne, Australia time are:

 - 6 am to 10 pm Sundays through Thursdays

 - 6 am to 3 pm on Fridays

 This means that people coming to me for professional services may receive email or text messages from me during any these hours.
 You might also receive automated email and text reminder messages sent from my booking system outside of these hours.
 Except when previously agreed, phone calls will be returned after 8 am on weekdays, after 10 am on Sundays, and before 9 pm on Sundays through Thursdays.

-My practice is closed between 3 pm on Fridays and 6 am on Sundays in Melbourne/Sydney time.
+My practice is closed between 3 pm on Fridays and 6 am on Sundays in Narrm / Melbourne time.

-If you are coming to me from outside of Melbourne/Sydney, Australia, then I may be available at other times in your local time zone.
+If you are coming to me from outside of Narrm / Melbourne, Australia, then I may be available at other times in your local time zone.

-We can talk about which time and location best meet your accessibility and comfort needs.
+We can talk about which time and location best meet your needs.